| The following is the complete

 independent, but only scientific testing will ever prove the relationship--or

+the reasons--one way or another.
 I believe there is a genetic component involved;

 those that kept track of their kits noticed adrenal disease sometimes